PlumpMath/Binary-Relation-Magic/README.md

 ========

 My attempt to visualize an arbitrary graph.
-I'm doing this incrementally, so right now it has many limitations. (for example, you can only visualize at most 5 elements)
+I'm doing this incrementally, so right now it has many limitations.
+(I'm currently working on moving from canvas drawings to SVG using D3, which should solve many of the current problems)